ghayat2/Galaxy-Image-Generation/README.md

 ```
 python3 test_GAN_SRM_Scorer.py --help
 ```
+The models that are loaded are the latest trained ones. <br/>

 The generated images are stored in the folder `LOG_COMBINED` with the following structure:

 | File | Description